‘The Big Bang Theory’ Season 11 Not Canceled, Jim Parsons, Kaley Cuoco Returning

 The Big Bang Theory Season 11 is set to shed its uncertainty tag soon.
-The top-rated CBS’ comedy series is reportedly getting renewed for two more seasons, bringing the series total to 12 seasons.
-Also, the original cast members, including Jim Parsons, Johnny Galecki and Kaley Cuoco, will be returning to star in Season 11 as well as Season 12 of The Big Bang Theory.
+The top-rated CBS comedy series is reportedly getting renewed for two more seasons, bringing the series total to 12 seasons.
+Also, the original cast members, including Jim Parsons, Johnny Galecki, and Kaley Cuoco, will be returning to star in Season 11 as well as Season 12 of The Big Bang Theory.

 CBS plans to renew The Big Bang Theory for two more seasons, Deadline reports.
-It is also reporting that the five original cast members, Jim Parsons, Johnny Galecki, Kaley Cuoco, Simon Helberg and Kunal Nayyar, are expected to ink their new two-year contracts soon.
+It is also reporting that the five original cast members, Jim Parsons, Johnny Galecki, Kaley Cuoco, Simon Helberg, and Kunal Nayyar, are expected to ink their new two-year contracts soon.
 The actors’ contracts are up for renewal after the current season of The Big Bang Theory wraps up in May.

-In 2014, all the series regulars had inked a three-year contract.
-And Parsons, Galecki and Cuoco had secured $1 million per episode at the time.
+In 2014, all the series regulars had inked a three-year contract, and Parsons, Galecki, and Cuoco had secured $1 million per episode at the time.

-Deadline is reporting that Jim Parsons, Johnny Galecki and Kaley Cuoco’s new salaries are expected to be close to what they are currently taking home — $1 million per episode.
+Deadline is reporting that Jim Parsons, Johnny Galecki, and Kaley Cuoco’s new salaries are expected to be close to what they are currently taking home — $1 million per episode.
 Also, Kunal Nayyar and Simon Helberg are reportedly going to be in the same pay bracket.

 Mayim Bialik and Melissa Rauch’s contracts are also up for renewal, and they are expected to get a significant pay hike this year.
 The two actresses, who first appeared as guest stars in Season 3, are said to be currently earning $175,000 per episode.

-Earlier in January, during TCA winter press tour, CBS entertainment president Glenn Geller told Deadline that they were in talks with The Big Bang Theory production house, Warner Bros.
-TV and were “guardedly optimistic” about it.
+Earlier in January, during the TCA winter press tour, CBS Entertainment President Glenn Geller told Deadline that they were in talks with The Big Bang Theory production house, Warner Bros.
+TV, and were “guardedly optimistic” about it.

 In 2014, the two parties inked a three-year license agreement in March, while the original cast members concluded their contract negotiations late in summer, which briefly delayed the start of production on The Big Bang Theory Season 8.